Working in Your Containers¶

 Running Commands in the Containers¶

-docker compose exec drupal-dev with-contenv bash
+docker compose exec -it drupal with-contenv bash

 Or you can run your command from the host machine by running